I want to give you (and show below in the video) top ten exercises that were instrumental in my own personal getting free from stuttering.

 This exercise is extremely important, and it’s extremely hard and difficult.
 I’ll probably make a separate video about how difficult it is and why, going into details and giving practical tips on how to deal with that, how to approach that to better get through it.

-The recording is a great thing to do if you’ve done all the previous exercises, if you build your new speaking skills, and if you’re applying or trying to apply them in real-life, and want to see how well you’re doing.
+Recording is a great thing to do if you’ve done all the previous exercises, if you build your new speaking skills, and if you’re applying or trying to apply them in real-life, and want to see how well you’re doing.
+Because we perceive ourselves very differently than the actual thing.

 I love recording myself using Photo Booth application on Mac so I can take a video of me making phone calls.
 When you’re on the street or in some social setting you can use your smartphone; you can use a voice recorder.
 There are many options, but you really want to see yourself objectively.

 Diary is a great thing to analyze your feelings, your emotions especially when we have negative experiences.
 And for sure you will have negative experiences whatever method you’re using.
 And you need to see that you did well here and there.
+Diary is like a good friend that supports you, who is always positive and who is ready to help.

-Let’s call those someone else "accountability partners."
+Let’s call those people "accountability partners."

 That’s a good reason to look for accountability partners.

+The biggest enemy of ours is fear.
+Fear actually is a good thing; it prevents us from doing dangerous things so we can stay safe.
 But in our case we have a lot of fears connected with our speaking: what will they think about me, I'll look stupid, I'll feel bad, I'll feel shame.
 A lot of fears and they come down to one thing - fear of speech.

 What we want to do is face that fear.

+An excellent way to do it is going for a 30-day challenge where you do something new every day.
 It can be a small little thing like asking a new person, asking for a new thing, going to a new coffee shop, asking for a new meal.
 If something feels scary you put it on the list, and you have that 30-day challenge to do every day something small but something new to expand your land.

-Of course, this works best if you already have new speaking skills and you want to apply them in real life.
+Of course, this works best if you already develop new speaking skills and you want to apply them in real life.
 You have a seed that you want to grow.
 If you don’t have that method or technique to use, you can still use that challenge.

 You can start with this challenge because the way to freedom from stuttering begins in our minds.
 It starts with these small victories expanding our land.